 The correct product name, which can be seen on the top left, contains only a specific product name in the exact order: 1. place (manufacturer), 2. place (type or model)

-Correct order of individual attributes in the product name:
+The correct order of individual attributes in the product name:

 - descriptive form of the product (e.g. “Electric chain saw”)